grannycart/subworld-shortstory1/second-version_rev2.md

 Captain Percy dropped down the ladder from the control room as Hemi flipped the switch to pipe the sound to the loudspeakers in the sonar compartment.
 Cassandra kept her headset on, preferring the higher definition of the earpieces to the imprecise blare of the loudspeakers.

 They listened for a few moments.
 Percy lit a cigarillo and sucked a long drag on it until the coal glowed, and then exhaled a brown-smelling puff into the already stale air of the sonar compartment.
-"So what is that Hemi?"
+"So what is that, Hemi?"

 "I know what it is..." said Cassandra.
 "The wristwatches in the hold.
 They're ticking."

-"Can't fucking be...
+"Can't be...
 There's no way they could be so loud."
 She paused.
 "And they've been in those crates for months without being wound.
-The works can't start moving by their own fucking selves."
+The works can't start moving by their own selves."

 Hemi continued to listen intently.
 "No Sylvia...
 I believe Cassandra is correct.
 The watches may have been wound up by the motion of the boat...
 And while a single wristwatch would never be loud enough to be heard, many crates of them could by pure chance have a number of watches begin ticking in alignment --- together those ticks could potentially have enough energy to be picked up on the sonar..."

 Captain Percy burst.
-"What are the fucking chances?
-You would have fuckin' thought that wristwatches could be counted among the most fuckin' benign cargoes you could haul, but here we're being chased across the open fuckin' sea for a hold full of watches, and the damned watches are down there in the hold apparently fuckin' conspiring together to give us the fuck away.
+"What are the chances?
+You would have thought that wristwatches could be counted among the most benign cargoes you could haul, but here we're being chased across the open sea for a hold full of watches, and the damned watches are down there in the hold apparently conspiring together to give us the fuck away.
 This is some vengeful wrath-out-of-hell level shit.
-Like the rules of the game --- all strategy and cunning --- don't fucking matter an iota if the evil will of the universe, or its equivalent in callous and arbitrary bad luck, is out to get you!"
+Like the rules of the game --- all strategy and cunning --- don't matter an iota if the evil will of the universe, or its equivalent in callous and arbitrary bad luck, is out to get you!"

-"Randomness often aligns into some kind of order."
-Said Hemi.
+"Randomness often aligns into some kind of order," said Hemi.

 "What do we do?"
 Cassandra asked.

-"Call upon patience and luck."
-Said Hemi.
+"Call upon patience and luck," said Hemi.
 "You know order can arise from randomness, but eventually entropy always wins the day and re-asserts itself."

 Cassandra closed her eyes and listened to the ticking.
 From the position of the passive sonar mics, it sounded like the whole boat was ticking, like a thousand tiny percussionists were down in the hold collaborating together to stir the masses to feel support for some mighty cause through their practiced precision performance.
 The beats of the thousands of ticking watches were slowly aligning.